Federated Learning with Heterogeneous Differential Privacy: Federated Point Estimation

 \section{Federated Point Estimation}

-In this section, we continue the discussion started in Section \ref{fpe}, and make use of the results stated in Appendix \ref{LR_appendix}.
-In the federated point estimation problem, $\bF_j=[1,1,\mydots,1]^T$ of length $n_s$ at client $c_j$.
-In this setup, we have $d=1$.
-First, we restate Lemma \ref{ratio_lemma} and show its proof. \begin{lemma}[Global estimate optimality (Lemma \ref{ratio_lemma} restated)] FeO2 from the server's point of view, with ratio $r^*$ chosen below, is Bayes optimal (i.e., $\theta$ converges to $\theta^*$) in the considered federated point estimation problem:
+In this appendix, we provide a brief discussion of a special case of the considered federated linear regression and make use of the results stated in Appendix \ref{LR_appendix}.
+In the federated point estimation problem, $\bF_j=[1,1,\mydots,1]^T$ of length $n_s$ is available at client $c_j$.
+For reference, the federated point estimation algorithm is described in Algorithm \ref{FedHDP_FPE_algorithm}.
+The results in the previous appendix can be used for federated point estimation by setting $d=1$.
+In the remainder of this appendix, we assume the opt-out of privacy scenario where clients choose to be either private or non-private in the setup.
+First, we state the global estimate optimality in Lemma \ref{ratio_lemma} and show its proof.

+\begin{lemma}[Global estimate optimality] \textsc{FedHDP} from the server's point of view, with ratio $r^*$ chosen below, is Bayes optimal (i.e., $\theta$ converges to $\theta^*$) in the considered federated point estimation problem given by $r^*=\frac{\sigma_c^2}{\sigma_c^2 + N_{\text{p}} \gamma^2}.$ Furthermore, the resulting variance is: